Nextiva / Blog / Customer Experience

 Better case handling builds trust and keeps customers coming back — but the advantages of omnichannel support go well beyond that.
 Studies show that even a modest 5% increase in retention can dramatically boost sales and profits, sometimes by as much as 95%.

 An omnichannel experience enables smoother transitions between channels, enabling you to capture more sales opportunities across multiple touchpoints.
-Customers who engage customers with your brand across multiple platforms are more likely to spend more.
+Customers who engage with your brand across multiple platforms are more likely to spend more.
 An effective omnichannel marketing strategy maximizes your chances of conversion by engaging potential customers on their preferred channels throughout their entire customer journey.

-Collect valuable insights
+Collect valuable customer insights

 Omnichannel integration provides a holistic view of all customer interactions.
 These interactions generate valuable customer data that you can effectively collect, analyze, and leverage for insightful reporting and accurate forecasting.

-This data-driven approach enables a deeper understanding of customer behavior, preferences, and customer trends.
+This data-driven approach enables a deeper understanding of customer behavior, preferences, and trends.
 These insights are invaluable for informing your strategic decision-making and empowering you to personalize conversations.

-How to Create an Omnichannel Customer Experience in 7 Steps
+How To Create an Omnichannel Customer Experience in 7 Steps

 Whether you already have elements of an omnichannel strategy in place or are embarking on a new implementation, a successful omnichannel approach requires careful planning and execution.
 Here’s a 7-step guide to get you up and running effectively.

-1. Map the comprehensive customer journey
+1. Map the customer journey

 Start your customer journey mapping by creating detailed customer personas, using insights from demographics, preferences, and behaviors across multiple channels.